Stellar Interferometry for Gravitational Waves: SI Sensitivity

 According to Eq.~(\ref{eq:deltal}), the sensitivity improves when using the starlight with shorter wavelengths.
 From the relation of $\ell_s = 1.22~\lambda/\theta_s$, however, longer source wavelengths should always be preferred to achieve larger $\ell_s$ when using the same stellar source with equal angular size.
 Since X-rays have relatively shorter wavelengths, a smaller source and/or higher power is required to have the sensitivities comparable to those of UV/optical.
 Low-mass X-ray binaries (LMXBs) can be one of the best X-ray source candidates for SI because of their relatively high power and the small size of neutron stars.
 For X-rays of 2 keV energy, using a typical neutron star radius of 13 km and a distance of 3.6 kpc to 4U 1608-522, the expected satellite separation is of the order 3,200 km.
-Using X-rays can also lead to other interesting physics studies such as searching for primordial black holes as dark matter (DM) candidates and studying macroscopic properties of the target neutron star.
+A sensitivity curve for 4U 1608-522 is presented in Fig.~\ref{fig:sensitivity} in blue along with the Crab pulsar in red.
+Here, we assume 10\% detector efficiency during the computation of the X-ray results.
+Furthermore, using X-rays can also lead to other interesting physics studies such as searching for primordial black holes as dark matter (DM) candidates and studying macroscopic properties of the target neutron star.
 For more details, please see Appendix A.